toitouine/ChessAI/README.md

  - LeMaire : my most advanced bot so far : it has positionnal, material, endgame and opening knowledge (using an opening book).
 It has basic understanding of king safety, but it needs to be improved and it misses the pawn structure knowledge.
 It is pretty good in endgame thanks to the transposition table.
  - Loic : a bot intentionally pretty bad and dumb, he will try to stalemate you and will blunder really often
  - Antoine : just a random player
  - LesMoutons : this bot is very special.
 It is a sheep, that will try to beat you by threatening your pieces.
 It also cheats sometimes, so watch his pieces because some might appear...
-Be careful, he will steal you time and make you mouse slip too!
+Be careful, he will steal your time and make you mouse slip too!
  - Stockfish : a bot that will try to lose the game.
 It is extremely hard to lose against him, that's the most challenging.

  You can adjust the settings using the sliders in the menu (one for the depth, one for the max depth of the second search (quiet search, only looking for captures) and one for the time limit (only for LeMaire).
 If no time limit is set, then the AI will just directly search at the depth entered).